burnettk/repro-mod-fcgid-bug/README.md

     curl localhost/workers
     ps aux | grep dispatch

-    # The number of workers should be at least 5, per fcgid.conf and DefaultMinClassProcessCount 5, but it is 1 or 2
+    # The number of workers should be at least 5, per fcgid.conf, which sets FcgidMinProcessesPerClass 5, but it is 1 or 2